-Kilkenny is a medieval town located in the southeast of Ireland.
-It is an extremely historical area home to many historical tourist attractions.
-Kilkenny has deep religious roots and is home to many churches and monasteries.
-Its grand Kilkenny Castle was built by the Normans in 1195.
-Historical tourist attractions include Kilkenny Castle, Butler House, Rothe House, St. Canice’s Cathedral, Dominican Black Abbey, to name a few.
+Kilkenny is known as the medieval town of Ireland.
+Located in the southeast of Ireland, Kilkenny is enriched with history.
+Home to many tourist attractions, Kilkenny has deep religious roots.
+You’ll notice there are lots of churches and monasteries located in Kilkenny.
+The famous Kilkenny Castle was built by the Normans in 1195.
+Some popular tourist spots include Kilkenny Castle, Butler House, Rothe House, St. Canice’s Cathedral, Dominican Black Abbey, to name a few.

 Kilkenny is also known for its year-round colourful calendar of world-renowned festivals such as ‘Kilkenny Roots Festival’, ‘Savour Food Festival’, ‘The Cat Laugh’s Comedy Festival’ and ‘Kilkenny Arts Festival’.
 It’s the intimate size and bubbly atmosphere that makes Kilkenny the perfect spot for these festivals.